OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: Basic Usage of OSM+

-\revise{ \textbf{Nearest-neighbor Query Operation.}} \revise{Given a query point and a latitude--longitude bounding box, the goal is to find the nearest vertex (nearest-neighbor query) or the $k$ nearest vertices ($k$-nearest-neighbor query) within this region.} \revise{To reduce query time, we employ a k-d tree, a binary space-partitioning tree that recursively divides a $k$-dimensional space.} \revise{Constructing a k-d tree over the OSM+ dataset is equivalent to recursively partitioning the $k$-dimensional space with axis-aligned hyperplanes, yielding a hierarchy of $k$-dimensional hyperrectangular regions.} \revise{Because the OSM+ dataset contains a very large number of records $n$ but only a low-dimensional feature space $d$ (i.e., $n \gg d$), k-d trees are well suited and can achieve an optimal expected time complexity of $O(\log_2 n)$ for nearest-neighbor search.} \revise{As shown in Table~\ref{window check}, the k-d-tree-based implementation substantially reduces the running time required for these queries compared with a linear scan baseline (see Table~\ref{window check} for detailed results).}
+\textbf{Nearest-neighbor Query Operation.} Given a query point and a latitude-longitude bounding box, the goal is to find the nearest vertex (nearest-neighbor query) or the $k$ nearest vertices ($k$-nearest-neighbor query) within this region.
+To reduce query time, we employ $k$-d tree, a binary space-partitioning tree that recursively divides a $k$-dimensional space.
+As shown in Table~\ref{window check}, the $k$-d tree implementation substantially reduces the running time required for these queries compared with a linear scan baseline.

-\revise{Using these techniques}, we build an example comprehensive calculation task to conduct the KDE kernel density estimate of each intersection vertex on the global road network data, to illustrate why it is necessary to run experiments on cloud computing.
+Using these techniques, we build an example comprehensive calculation task to conduct the KDE kernel density estimate of each intersection vertex on the global road network data, illustrating why it is necessary to run experiments on cloud computing.
 We use three different sampling rates to sample the original global road network data and compare the runtime and memory cost on different platforms.
-The experimental results are shown in Table \ref{odps_efficiency}.
+The experimental results are shown in Table~\ref{odps_efficiency}.
 It is observed that by utilizing the ODPS computing engine, we could employ an optimized query algorithm which significantly outperforms that of other computing platforms in terms of both runtime and memory utilization.
-Moreover, its judicious use of memory resources minimizes the memory cost, enabling query tasks on large-scale datasets.
-Note that continuing to increase the sample rate (e.g., 1/100, 1/10) will make the other two platforms fail to finish, hence, these results are not reported.
-Consequently, ODPS not only enhances computational speed but also mitigates memory resources cost, making it a good choice for applications on OSM+ dataset.